prakharmrsl/easypcceo.github.io/pages/gaming-mouse/fortnite.md

 The mouse has interchangeable side panels, you can have the option of twelve, seven, or just two thumb buttons.
 The choice of macro buttons is awesome for Fortnite, especially when you're in the middle of an intense build fight.

+If you also enjoy playing MOBA games like [League of Legends](/gaming-mouse/league-of-legends/), this mouse would be more than fit for the task, thanks to all of the programmable buttons.

 What's the bottom line here?

 This mouse is ergonomic, accurate, durable, and has all of the controls you need at the tip of your thumb.